valid4j/valid4j/src/site/markdown/concepts.md

 ### Invariants

-* Expresses what is always fulfilled for an objects.
+* Expresses what is always fulfilled for an object.
-* **Important**: Must hold _even if_ an exception is thrown!
+* **Important**: Must hold _even if_ a recoverable exception is thrown!
-* This is trickier that it seems...
+* This is trickier than it seems...
 Be careful - dragons be here!

 Prefer immutable classes and check invariants at exit of constructor.
 This is a much simpler special case of invariants.